Lampro-Mellon/Quasar/README.md

 #### 3. Run sbt
 ```
-    make -f $RV_ROOT/tools/Makefile sbt_
+    make -f $RV_ROOT/tools/Makefile sbt
 ```
-This command will generate the Quasar wrapper in system verilog of Quasar chisel, in the `generated_rtl` directory and runs the `reset_script.py`
+This command will generate the Quasar wrapper in system verilog in the `generated_rtl` directory and runs the `reset_script.py`
 *   In the reset_script we do a post verilog-generation changes, these changes are as follows:

     * Replace `posedge reset` with `negedge reset`